LiveAQuietLife/obsidian-hold-course/README.md

 Inside a semester, each class appears as a card on the Overview showing the class name, course code, and instructor.

-**Adding a class:** Click **+ Add Class** and fill in the details — name, course code, course page URL, professor name and email, office hours, TA name and email and office hours, meeting days, and a meeting link.
+**Adding a class:** Click **+ Add Class** to open the Add Class dialog, organized into three tabs so the form never requires scrolling to find Save:

+- **Details** — class name, class code, course page URL
+- **People** — professor name and email, office hours, TA name and email and office hours
+- **Schedule** — meeting days, location, start/end date, start/end time, and a meeting link

 Only the class name is required; fill in the rest as you have it.

 **Opening a class:** Click the class card.
 Each class has four tabs: **Lectures**, **Assignments**, **Exams**, and **Library**.

 **Editing or deleting a class:** On the dashboard, hovering near the top right of a class card reveals a menu to **Edit class** and **Delete class**.
-A class can also be edited from the **Edit** button in its detail screen.
+A class can also be edited from the **Edit** button in its detail screen — editing uses the same Details/People/Schedule tabs as adding a class.

+**Class schedule:** When a class has meeting days, a start and end time, and a start and end date all set, Hold Course knows exactly when that class meets.
+Log a lecture on a day that matches, and its meeting time is shown automatically — no need to re-enter it per lecture.
+Leave any one of those fields blank and nothing changes: this is entirely opt-in, and existing classes are unaffected until you fill them in.
+Times are entered with a custom picker — hour and minute dropdowns with an AM/PM toggle — to match the rest of the plugin.

 **Lecture progress:** Once you've marked at least one lecture done, the class card shows a progress fraction — lectures completed out of total logged.